-IV.
-HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES This Information should come from the implementation strategy developed through the CHNA process.
+V. HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES

+This Information should come from the implementation strategy developed through the CHNA process.

-1. Please use Table III (see attachment)or, as an alternative, use Table IIIA, to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each initiative and how the results will be measured, time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
+Please use Table III, to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each evidence based initiative and how the results will be measured (what are the short-term, mid-term and long-term measures?
+Are they aligned with measures such as SHIP and all-payer model monitoring measures?), time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
 Use at least one page for each initiative (at 10 point type).
 Please be sure these initiatives occurred in the FY in which you are reporting.

-Please see attached examples of how to report.
+Please see attached example of how to report.